GhoulMage/Dream-Emerald/README.md

 #### Mechanics
 * **Hail** weather boosts Ice Types' Defense by 50%
-* Wild Pokémon Levels are curved to your Party average level, there's a 5% chance you will find their evolved form
+* Wild Pokémon Levels are curved to your Party average level
+* There's a 30% Chance to find the first stage evolution of a Pokémon in the wild
+* There's a 15% Chance to find the second stage evolution of a Pokémon in the wild
+* There's a 5% Chance to find the special stage evolution of a Pokémon in the wild, think Slowking, Vileplume/Blossom, Lopunny, Mamoswine, etc.

 #### Planned for sure